NearNodeFlash/argocd-boilerplate/README.md

 ### Bootstrap levels

-The new environment will contain a series of directories named `x-bootstrap` where `x` indicates a level number.
+The new environment will contain a series of directories named `X-bootstrapY` where `X` indicates a level number and `Y` is a grouping within that level.
 Each bootstrap directory contains one or more ArgoCD *AppProject* or *Application* resources and a `kustomization.yaml` file to be used by Kustomize.
 The Application resources tell ArgoCD how to deploy a particular service.

 Bootstrap level 0 indicates the lowest base upon which the other levels depend and in this case it applies the ArgoCD AppProject resource that creates the